-lssue Solution Upgrade button missing for my target version.
+Issue Solution Upgrade button missing for my target version.
 Either of:You still need the upgrade package.You do not have anything that can be upgraded to that version right now.
 Devices not listed in the upgrade wizard.
-If you accessed the wizard directly from Devices > Device Upgrade , the workflow may be blank.
+If you accessed the wizard directly from Devices > Threat Defense Upgrade , the workflow may be blank.
 To begin, choose a target version from the Upgrade to menu.
 The system determines which devices can be upgraded to that version and displays them in the Device Details pane.
 Note that the choices in the Upgrade to menu correspond to the device upgrade packages on the management center.
 If your target version is not listed, click Manage Upgrade Packages to upload it; see Managing Upgrade Packages with the Management Center.
 If you have a target version but the wizard still does not list any devices, you have no devices that can be upgraded to that version.
 If you still think you should see devices here, your user role could be prohibiting you from managing (and therefore upgrading) devices.
 In a multidomain deployment, you could be logged into the wrong domain.
 Devices locked to someone else's upgrade workflow.
 If you need to reset someone else's workflow, you must have Administrator access.
-You can either: Update the user's role so they no longer have permission to use System (\$\$\$) > Product Upgrades.
+You can either: • Delete or deactivate the user.
+Update the user's role so they no longer have permission to use System (\$\$) &gt; Product Upgrades.

 lssue Solution Copying upgrade packages from the management center to managed devices times out.
 This often happens when there is limited bandwidth between the management center and its devices.
-You can try one of: • Configure devices to get upgrade packages directly from an internal web server.
-To do this, delete the upgrade package from the management center (optional but saves disk space), then re-add the upgrade package except this time specify a pointer (URL) to its location instead.
+You can configure devices to get upgrade packages directly from an internal web server.
+Delete the upgrade package from the management center (optional but saves disk space), then re-add the upgrade package except this time specify a pointer (URL) to its location instead.
 See Copying Upgrade Packages to Devices from an Internal Server.
-Copy upgrade packages from another device.
-If you can get the upgrade package to at least one standalone device, you can then use the threat defense CLI to copy upgrade packages ("peer to peer sync") to the other standalone devices managed by the same standalone management center.
-See Copy Threat Defense Upgrade Packages between Devices.
 High availability management center failed over while setting up upgrade.
 Neither your workflow nor threat defense upgrade packages are synchronized between high availability management centers.
 In case of failover, you must recreate your workflow on the new active management center, which includes downloading upgrade packages and copying them to devices.
 (Upgrade packages already copied to devices are not removed, but the management center still must have the package or a pointer to its location.)